aylanismello/HiredCities/README.md

 we must compute a non-euclidean distance called [orthodromic distance](https://www.wikiwand.com/en/Great-circle_distance).
 This is abstracted away in the geokit ruby gem I used which did the mathematical heavy lifting.

+We first do a single pass through all 16 cities and query the google maps api, storing all the returned objects in the cities_geocode hash.

 As new distances between all the 2-permutations of our 16 cities are calculated, they are stored in a hash with an 2D-array serving as our key.